By

-• Can you require employees to report to work during such treacherous weather?
+Can employees be required to report to work during severe weather?

-• What are your legal and ethical obligations for employee safety?
+What are an employer’s obligations to protect employee safety?

-• How should pay be handled during weather-related disruptions?
+How should pay be handled when weather disrupts normal operations?

 Now imagine this: a severe thunderstorm warning in Kansas City predicts torrential rain, golf-ball-sized hail and tornado threats.
 These conditions can be just as disruptive—and dangerous—as a snowstorm burying the city in a foot of snow and sub-zero wind chills.
 Severe weather doesn’t always come with icy roads, but its impact on safety and business operations can be just as significant.